maxcnunes/slack-files/README.md

 **Important!**

-> This CLI uses 2 differnt APIs to fetch the files from Slack.
+This CLI uses 2 different APIs to fetch the files from Slack.
-> On using the args:
+On using the args:

->
-> --query: It will fetch the files from https://api.slack.com/methods/search.files
+* `--query`: It will fetch the files from https://api.slack.com/methods/search.files
->
-> --types and --days-to: Will fetch from https://api.slack.com/methods/files.list
+* `--types` and `--days-to`: Will fetch from https://api.slack.com/methods/files.list

->
-> Although on using multiple args from different APIs it will gather the data.
-> It will not apply the criteria from one API to another.
+Although on using multiple args from different APIs it will gather the data.
+It will not apply the criteria from one API to another.
-> For instance on filtering by query and days-to.
+For instance on filtering by query and days-to.
 The data from search.files API will not be filtered by the days.
-> This is a limitation I will keep this way at least initally to simplify the implementation of the CLI.
+This is a limitation I will keep this way at least initially to simplify the implementation of the CLI.

+But no worries.
+The CLI will ask you to confirm before deleting any file.
+Also is possible to backup the files.

 ### Download